jesus2099/konami-command/CONTRIBUTING.md

 Useful or useless, I do not know but
 I think you do not need to edit it.

-Now to install eslint locally in this cloned repository, run:
+Now to install eslint and other stuff, locally in this cloned repository, run:

-    npm install --save-dev eslint
+    npm install --save-dev

 You may, like me, get some weirdo warning like: